-To grant someone Employee Shareholder Status in your company you would need to award them at least £2000 worth of shares.
+To grant someone employee shareholder status in your company, you need to award them at least £2,000 worth of shares.

 SAV may need to ask further questions based on your answers.
 It will only ask for information it considers relevant.

-If you think there might be some information it hasn’t asked for on the VAL 232 form which may help its valuation, you can provide this with your form on a separate sheet.
-For example, any special features of the business or financial affairs of the company, directors or shareholders that could be relevant.
+If you have any additional information that is not asked for on the VAL232 form and may help with its valuation, you can provide this with your form on a separate sheet.
+This might include:

-Values are agreed for 60 days.
+Employee shareholder agreed valuations are valid for 60 days.
 You can award the shares for Employee Shareholder Status during this period.